Survival of the Fittest?

 Internet Branding: Educause and the Domain Names System.
 This section was eliminated from Chapter 4 of the final dissertation and includes information on the history of the domain system, the impact of EDUCAUSE and the .edu top-level domain, and the usage of the .edu domain in West Virginia.
 Appendix A contains a listing of all past and present .edu domains used in West Virginia.
 References are included.

-Mountains of Alleghenies: A Comprhensive Look at the Non Educational Usage of the Allegheny Brand.
+Mountains of Alleghenies: A Comprehensive Look at the Non Educational Usage of the Allegheny Brand.
 This section was eliminated from Chapter 9 of the final dissertation and includes an examination of the pervasive use of the Allegheny name in the United States.
 References are included.

-PowerPoint Presentations.
-The slide show used in my defense.
+Power Point Presentation.
+The slide show used in the defense.

 Photos from the Defense.